dae-cpp/dae-cpp.github.io/docs/solution-manager.md

 nav_order: 6
 ---

-Work in progress
-{: .label .label-red }

 # Solution Manager class

 The Solution Manager class can serve as a solution observer and/or as an event function that stops computation when a certain event occurs.
-Solution Manager functor will be called every time step, providing the time `t` and the corresponding solution `x` for the user for further post-processing.
+Solution Manager functor will be called every time step, providing the time `t` and the corresponding solution vector `x` for the user for further post-processing.
 If the functor returns an integer which is not equal to `0` (i.e., `true`), the computation will immediately stop.

-The solver provides a derived from the Solution Manager class called [`daecpp::Solution`](#solution-class), which writes the solution vector `x` and time `t` every time step or every specific time defined by the user into the [solution holder](#solution-holder) object.
+The solver provides a derived from the Solution Manager class called [`daecpp::Solution`](#solution-class), which writes the solution vector `x` and time `t` every time step or every specific times defined by the user into the [Solution Holder](#solution-holder) object.
 The user can access this object for further post-processing, printing the solution on the screen or writing it to a file.

 {: .important }
 By default, the DAE solver does nothing with the solution, i.e., it does not print it on the screen or save it anywhere.
 It is the user's responsibility to define a Solution Manager object that processes the solution (saves it to a vector, to a file, etc.).
 The solver, however, provides a basic Solution Manager called [`daecpp::Solution`](#solution-class).